Maximilian-Winter/DaoDeCode/ReadMe.md

 ---

-## 🛡️ License

-This project is licensed under the **Apache License 2.0**.
-(See below for full text.)

-You are free to:

-* Use this code commercially or non-commercially.
-* Modify and extend it.
 * Publish papers, models, or derivatives, with proper attribution.

 Please do **not** use it for unethical purposes, such as surveillance, misinformation, or harm to living beings.